ratehub/code-style/react/README.md

 * [[eslint-plugin-jsx-control-statements]](https://github.com/ratehub/code-style/tree/master/react/rules/jsx-a11y.md)

 ## Suggesting Changes
-If disagreement with a rule's classification or changes to the plugins chosen are desired, please open an [issue]().
+If disagreement with a rule's classification or changes to the plugins chosen are desired, please open a [ticket](https://github.com/ratehub/code-style/issues).
 Pull requests against this repository require changes to the associated markup document so the rationale and rule configuration will stay in-sync.